mayurhande90-maker/MagicPixa-Again/README.md

 - **Magic Photo Studio**: Create professional, studio-quality product shots from simple photos.
 - **Product Studio**: Automatically generate a complete, marketplace-ready product pack including hero shots, lifestyle mockups, and SEO-optimized text from just a product photo.
-- **Magic Interior**: Redesign any room by uploading a photo and choosing a style.
+- **Pixa Interior Design**: Redesign any room by uploading a photo and choosing a style.
 - **Pixa Photo Restore**: Colourize and restore old black and white photos.
 - **Magic Soul**: Combine two people into a single, hyper-realistic photo in a chosen theme.
 - **Magic Apparel**: Virtually try on clothing on a person from a photo.